-The Family Life International NZ team is made up of many fantastic people throughout the country who are dedicated to defending human life from conception through to natural death.
+The Family Life International NZ team is made up of many fantastic people throughout the country who are dedicated to defending human life from conception through to natural death and upholding the natural family within the context of Catholic morality.

 Staff listed below are available to speak on a variety of pro-life and pro-family topics such as abortion contraception, assisted suicide and euthanasia, sex education, responding to the duty to defend life, and our work.
 Please contact the office for more information or to request a speaker.